-Germany has had diplomatic relations with Tunisia since its independence in 1956.
+Germany and Tunisia have had diplomatic relations since the latter gained independence in 1956.
 The German Government has been supporting Tunisia’s political and economic transformation through intensive cooperation since the democratisation process began in 2011.
-The two Governments have decided to establish a broad-based Transformation Partnership and a regular political dialogue at state secretary level.
-The last such dialogue meeting took place in Tunis in 2016, and the next meeting at this level is scheduled for 2018 in Berlin.
+The two Governments have established a wide-ranging transformation partnership and a regular political dialogue at State Secretary level.
+The last such dialogue meeting took place in Berlin in 2018, and the next meeting at this level is scheduled for 2020 in Tunis.

-Numerous political visits in both directions testify to Germany’s good and intensive relations with Tunisia since the democratisation process began.
-Federal Chancellor Angela Merkel most recently travelled to Tunis in 2017, on which occasion she held talks with President Mohamed Beji Caid Essebsi and Prime Minister Youssef Chahed and also gave a speech to the Tunisian Parliament.
+Numerous political visits testify to Germany’s good and intensive relations with Tunisia since the democratisation process began.
+Federal Chancellor Angela Merkel most recently visited Tunis in 2017, where she held talks with President Mohamed Beji Caid Essebsi and Prime Minister Youssef Chahed and gave a speech to the Tunisian Parliament.
 Prime Minister Chahed had previously visited Berlin.
 Germany’s then Federal President Joachim Gauck made an official visit to Tunisia in 2015.
-That same year, Tunisian President Essebsi participated in the G7 Summit in Elmau as a special guest and in 2017 took part in the G20 Africa Partnership conference in Hamburg.
-Many meetings have also taken place at ministerial and civil service level.
+President Essebsi attended the G7 Summit in Elmau in 2015 as a special guest and took part in the G20 Africa Partnership conference in Hamburg in 2017.
+The following year, he met Federal President Frank-Walter Steinmeier and Federal Chancellor Angela Merkel on the margins of the Africa summit in Berlin.
+Many meetings have also taken place at ministerial level.

-The German Bundestag’s engagement includes organising a regular exchange of visits at the political level and providing advice and support to Tunisia’s parliamentary administration, as well as conducting the International Parliamentary Scholarships (IPS) programme for the purpose of consolidating the country’s democratic political culture.
-All six German political foundations have their own offices in Tunis, and in cooperation with various Tunisian partners are implementing advisory and dialogue projects that promote democracy, the rule of law, administrative reform, the market economy and social dialogue, as well as critical scientific research, media development and civil society.
-Among the German Länder, the Free State of Bavaria in particular maintains close relations with Tunisia owing to the jointly developed Action Plan 2015‑2018.
+With the aim of consolidating the country’s democratic political culture, the German Bundestag’s engagement includes organising a regular exchange of visits at the political level, providing advice and support to Tunisia’s parliamentary administration, and conducting the International Parliamentary Scholarships (IPS) programme.
+All six German political foundations have their own office in Tunis, and in cooperation with various Tunisian partners are conducting advisory and dialogue projects to promote democracy, the rule of law, administrative reform, the market economy, social dialogue, critical scientific research, the media and civil society.
+Among the German Länder, the Free State of Bavaria in particular maintains close relations with Tunisia on the basis of the Land partnership of 2012 and the Joint Action Plan 2015‑2018.

-Economic relations between Germany and Tunisia are close.
-Since the Tunisian revolution, both countries have shown keen interest and considerable initiative in further stepping up relations.
-Germany is Tunisia’s third largest trading partner and foreign investor, after France and Italy.
-According to figures from the German-Tunisian Chamber of Industry and Commerce, some 250 – mostly export-oriented – German companies are currently active in Tunisia.
-They employ a total local workforce of 55,000 and have invested more than 350 million euros in the country.
+Since the Tunisian revolution, the close economic relations between Germany and Tunisia have been intensified.
+Among the EU Member States, Germany is Tunisia’s third-largest trading partner and foreign investor, after France and Italy.
+According to figures from the German-Tunisian Chamber of Industry and Commerce, some 260 mostly export-oriented German companies are currently active in Tunisia.
+They employ a total local workforce of 60,000 and have invested more than 350 million euros in the country.

-Germany’s main exports to Tunisia are textiles (semi-finished products), electronic goods, machinery, motor vehicles, chemical products and food industry products as well as iron and iron goods.
-Germany’s main imports from Tunisia are finished textile products, electrical components, car parts (especially wiring), leather goods, crude oil, food industry products, fuels, lubricating oils and carpets.
+Germany’s main exports to Tunisia are textiles (semi-finished products), electronic goods, machinery, motor vehicles, chemical products, food-industry products, iron and iron goods.
+Its main imports from Tunisia are finished textile products, electrical components, car parts (especially wiring), leather goods, crude oil, food-industry products, fuels, lubricating oils and carpets.

 Culture and education

-Central elements of German-Tunisian cultural cooperation are the scholarships awarded by the German Academic Exchange Service (DAAD) as well as German language courses and cultural events.
-The Goethe-Institut has been operating in Tunis for almost 60 years.
+The scholarships awarded by the German Academic Exchange Service, German language courses and cultural events form the heart of German-Tunisian cultural cooperation.
+The Goethe-Institut has been operating in Tunis for just under 60 years.